 Experimental: Prehabilitation (PREHAB)

 The prehabilitation (PREHAB) program focuses on total-body physical exercises and pelvic floor muscle exercises (PFMX).
 The total-body exercise prescription will consist of 60 minutes of home-based, unsupervised exercise on 3-4 days per week, alternating between aerobic and resistance training.
 Each session will include: a 5-minute warm-up, 25 minutes of aerobic exercise, 25 minutes of resistance training (5 exercises targeting major muscle groups), and a 5-minute cool-down.
 Training intensity progression will occur throughout the intervention.
 Participants will be provided with resistance bands, a stability ball, and an exercise mat.
-The PFMX prescription will include a gradual increase in PFMX exercises from 20 per day during weeks 1-2, 60 per day during weeks 3-4, and 100 per day during weeks 5-6 until the surgery date.
+The PFMX prescription will include a gradual increase in PFMX exercises from 60 per day during weeks 1-2, 120 per day during weeks 3-4, and 180 per day during weeks 5-6 until the surgery date.
 The total number of repetitions of the PFMXs will be divided equally between the rhythmic and sustained contractions.

 |Behavioral: Prehabilitation (PREHAB)|

-Please refer to this study by its ClinicalTrials.gov identifier: NCT02036684
+Please refer to this study by its ClinicalTrials.gov identifier (NCT number): NCT02036684

 |Toronto, Ontario, Canada, M5G2C4|